 7. Millaa Millaa Lookout – Atherton Tablelands

-The rolling green hills of the Atherton Tablelands are best viewed from Millaa Millaa lookout, located just outside the small village of Millaa Millaa near Cairns.
+Of all the Instagrammable locations in Cairns, the rolling green hills of the Atherton Tablelands are best viewed from Millaa Millaa lookout, located just outside the small village of Millaa Millaa.
 Bring a picnic (and a warm jumper as the temperature up here can be quite a bit cooler than down in Cairns) and enjoy the scenic surroundings that will have you questioning whether you are even still in Australia and not on the English countryside.
 For early risers, this lookout takes particularly beautiful Instagram snaps at sunrise!

 8. Green Island – The Great Barrier Reef